Firstly, the WHOs, HOWs and WHYs of this website are explained.

 1.2 The team who supported the author

 Clearly, as explained above, Peter actually evaluated ‘Christianity’ as a product ‘end user’ or ‘consumer’.
-Yes, he analysed the practicalities of Christianity, when applied to life, for himself and other Christians he has interviewed.
+Yes, he studied Christian faith, then analysed its practicalities, when applied to life.
+That is, both by himself and other Christians he has interviewed.
 Bear in mind that Peter has always relied on clergy, over those decades of analysis, to ‘assure’ the direction of his written work.

 Seven of those names above are ordained members of the Christian clergy.
 Three others are experienced, practising Christians from differing fellowships.
 And another two members assisted him with website technical issues.